 Prediabetes in Midlife Women Explained by Experts

-Continuing their insightful conversation from the first installment of this two-part interview series, Catherine Staffieri, MS, RDN, and Dr. Kathleen Jordan, MD, focus on crucial but frequently overlooked health concerns during midlife, including prediabetes.
+Continuing their insightful conversation from the first installment of this two-part interview series, Catherine Staffieri, MS, RDN, and Dr. Kathleen Jordan, MD, focus on essential but frequently overlooked health concerns during midlife, including prediabetes.

 Catherine: There's so much to dive into when we discuss this midlife transition, and so much more is connected to it than people realize.
-I want to focus on those 'hidden' things: what people aren't connecting the dots to yet beyond the lifestyle factors and hormonal changes we dove into earlier.
+I want to focus on those 'hidden' things: what people aren't connecting the dots to yet, beyond the lifestyle factors and hormonal changes we dove into earlier.

 Kathleen: Definitely.
 And more specifically, I want to return to something you alluded to that I'm also seeing with many women I speak with.